ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #875c5c'>IMPORTANT:** Now, the great thing about this `Context` value that you provide to multiple Components is that it can easily be connected to `State`.
 So, you can connect your React state to that context value which is provided to the entire application.

+### Creating & Providing the Context

+`<CartContext.Provider>`

+**<span style='color: #495fcb'> Note:** You cannot just use components like the Header or the Shop component, instead you can also use nested property values as components if those values are valid React components.
+And this `Provider` property does indeed hold a valid React component.

 <!---
 [comment]: it works with text, you can rename it how you want